Issa92optimus/week-2-code-challenge/README.md

 - Install required dependencies from npm

       npm install

 - Run the application

       npm start

+# Excecuting the challenge

+Open on the live server to confirm the challenge is done.Click on the vote button to vote for a respective animal and the reset button to reset the number of votes to 0.

+On clicking the name of each animal,the respective image of the animal would be shown.

 # Authors
 This project was contributed to by: